luisguijarro/darkgeartoolkit/README.md

 # Dark Gear Tool Kit
-Tool Kit Library developed for **DarkGear Game Engine** with support for OpenGL, OpenAL and Input Devices.
+Tool Kit Library developed for **DarkGear Game Engine** with support for OpenGL, OpenGL|ES, OpenAL and Input Devices.

 ## Compilation
 To compile the project use the command **dotnet publish:**